-If you are connecting to a Hive server that has Secure Sockets Layer (SSL) enabled, you can configure the driver to connect to an SSL-enabled socket.
-When using SSL to connect to a server, the driver supports identity verification between the client (the driver itself) and the server.
+If you are connecting to a Hive server that has Secure Sockets Layer (SSL) enabled, you can configure the connector to connect to an SSL-enabled socket.
+When using SSL to connect to a server, the connector supports identity verification between the client (the connector itself) and the server.

-The following instructions describe how to configure SSL in a DSN and in the driver configuration tool.
-You can specify the connection settings described below in a DSN, in a connection string, or as driver-wide settings.
-Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.
+The following instructions describe how to configure SSL in a DSN and in the connector configuration tool.
+You can specify the connection settings described below in a DSN, in a connection string, or as connector-wide settings.
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over connectorwide settings.